Michael Owen & the 10 worst Newcastle transfers of all time

 Xisco – £5.7 million from Deportivo la Coruna, 2008

-Among the most painful memories of Ashley’s reign, despite it still going on, is the signing of Spanish striker Xisco from Deportivo La Coruna in the summer of 2008.
+Among the most painful memories of Ashley’s reign is the signing of Spanish striker Xisco from Deportivo La Coruna in the summer of 2008.
 It was transfer deadline day, and Kevin Keegan, seething from the sale of James Milner to Aston Villa only days earlier, had been informed of a double signing, including Xisco and Uruguayan midfielder Nacho Gonzalez, by director of football Dennis Wise.

 Wise told Keegan to watch them both on YouTube.
 It turned out these players were being ‘parked’ as a favour to agents, as Keegan writes in his book, and that was enough to see the legendary former Toon boss resign for a second time.
 Xisco scored on his debut, a 2-1 defeat by Hull City marred by protests; but he never found the net again as the club were relegated that season.